 6. Light Switches

-Wipe them at least once a week with a disinfecting cloth — daily, if someone in your house has a cold.
+Wipe all of them at least once a week with a disinfecting cloth, and daily during periods of illness.

 7. Tubs and Showers